FC Košice

-FC Košice is a Slovak association football club based in Košice, that currently plays in the 2.
-Liga, the second tier of Slovak football.
+FC Košice is a Slovak professional football club based in Košice, that currently plays in the Slovak First Football League, the highest tier of Slovak football.
 FC Košice was founded in 2018.
 They merged into a new club with FK Košice-Barca.
+From a historical and traditional point of view, the club follows the first football club from Košice, Kassai Athletikai Club from 1903, later known as FC VSS Košice, but from a legal point of view it is a new club with a clean slate.